akhilalla94/Project1/Notes.md

 The output must be "Project 1: TODO"!
 The time taken for this task is around 45 minutes.
 But I didn't get the correct output >Then I took reference as my peer and he explained me clearly about this issue and I uninstalled "werkzeug" and installed with version 0.16.0 which is working.

+TASK-3:TO DEVELOP AN API KEY IN GOODREADS AS WE HAVE YO USE THEIR API Go to https://www.goodreads.com/api and sign up for a Goodreads account if you don’t already have one.
+Navigate to https://www.goodreads.com/api/keys and apply for an API key.
+For “Application name” and “Company name” feel free to just write “project1,” and no need to include an application URL, callback URL, or support URL.
+You should then see your API key.
+(For this project, we’ll care only about the “key”, not the “secret”.)
+Time taken for the project ia around 20 minutes..